 - Assume responsibility for personal learning and development in the Resident Assistant role.

-There are 110 RAs living in the UW-Whitewater residence halls, and approximately 60 new RAs are hired every year.
+There are between 120-130 RAs living in the UW-Whitewater residence halls, and approximately 60 new RAs are hired every year.
 The application process begins early in the spring semester for the following academic year.
 An application can be accessed on this website under "How to apply".
-Questions about the RA position may be addressed to Trelana Daniel, Assistant Director- Staff & Academic Development, by calling 262-472-5275, or by email.
+Questions about the RA position may be addressed to your Complex Director of your respective Residence Hall or by calling our Residence Life office at 262-472-5275.

 Renumeration, Benefits & Outcomes